rossipedia/capn-crunch/README.md

 2. Traverse folder and minify \*.js and \*.css files to \*.min.js and
    \*.min.css

-Both steps above are only performed when the source file is newer than the compiled/minified file.

 #### Why?
 Isn't this a solved problem?

 You'd think.
 However, I couldn't find a tool that was this simple.